London in August: 23°C / 73°F afternoons, 14°C / 57°F mornings, 8 rain days — late summer, and Notting Hill Carnival closes the month.

-August in London is late summer — warm, still variable, and dominated by Notting Hill Carnival on the August Bank Holiday weekend (last weekend of the month).
-Met Office climate data show afternoons at 23.3°C (74°F), mornings at 14°C, 8 rain days, and 198 hours of sunshine — nearly identical to July.
-Heat waves in recent years (2022's 40°C record) have pushed some August days past 30°C, which London infrastructure (no AC in most homes, limited on Tube) struggles with.
+August in London is late summer: warm, still variable, and dominated by Notting Hill Carnival on the August Bank Holiday weekend (last weekend of the month).
+Met Office climate data show afternoons at 23.3°C (74°F), mornings at 14°C / 57°F, 8 rain days, and 198 hours of sunshine, nearly identical to July.
+Heat waves in recent years (2022's 40°C / 104°F record) have pushed some August days past 30°C / 86°F, which London infrastructure (no AC in most homes, limited on Tube) struggles with.
 Carnival Sunday-Monday is Europe's biggest street festival, centered in Notting Hill — brightly colored outfits, feathers, and cotton dresses dominate, with real rain preparation because Bank Holiday rain is a British tradition.
 The rest of August is typical London: trench in the bag for rain, light layers for evenings, supportive shoes for cobblestones, and a healthy distrust of the morning forecast.

 Carnival Sunday-Monday is Europe's biggest street festival — brightly colored outfits, feathers, and cotton dresses dominate, with real rain preparation because Bank Holiday rain is a British tradition.

 The August London piece.
-Warm-day versatile for parks (Hyde Park, Hampstead Heath), pub gardens, and dinners.
-Linen wrinkles read appropriate.
+Warm-day versatile for parks (Hyde Park, Hampstead Heath), pub gardens, and 8pm dinners — the buttoned shirtdress lets you skip a top decision and add a cardigan when the 14°C / 57°F evening drops in.
+Linen wrinkles read appropriate, not unkempt.

 Carnival = color.
 Bright colors, feathers, beads, tropical prints, flag capes.
 Plan coordinated group outfits.
 Comfortable walking shoes essential.
 Waterproof phone pouch for sudden Bank Holiday rain.